============================================================# Core Configuration (required)# ============================================================model = "Qwen/Qwen3-30B-A3B-Instruct-2507" # HuggingFace model IDmax_steps = 100 # Total training stepsbatch_size = 256 # Rollouts per training bat

 If not specified, runs default to M. Most users won’t need to change this — use L if you notice slow CPU-bound operations during training.

-The recommended way to supply secrets to hosted training is via environment secrets.
+The recommended way to supply secrets to Hosted Training is via environment secrets.
 Secrets linked or added to your environment are automatically injected at runtime — no config changes needed.

 If you prefer to supply secrets via a file, you can use env_file in your training config instead: